UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Key Takeaways

-• Georgia has a deregulated natural gas market, meaning you must choose a specific marketer to set up service in most areas.
+• Georgia features a deregulated natural gas market, meaning you must compare rates and select a specific retail marketer for your home.

-• Your electric provider is determined by your location, serving you through either Georgia Power, a municipal system, or an Electric Membership Corporation (EMC).
+• Your electric provider is strictly determined by your property’s location, falling under Georgia Power, a municipal system, or a local Electric Membership Corporation (EMC).

-• Start the setup process at least two weeks before your move to account for credit checks, deposits, and potential equipment installation delays.
+• Start your utility setup exactly two weeks before moving to accommodate credit checks, deposits, and any potential technician delays.

 Understanding Georgia’s Unique Utility Landscape